quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 As such, qlog provides versioning, metadata inclusion, log aggregation, event grouping and log file size reduction techniques.

-All qlog schema can be serialized in many ways (e.g., JSON, CBOR, protobuf, etc).
+All qlog schemas can be serialized in many ways (e.g., JSON, CBOR, protobuf, etc).
 This document describes only how to employ {{!JSON=RFC8259}}, its subset
 {{!I-JSON=RFC7493}}, and its streamable derivative
 {{!JSON-Text-Sequences=RFC7464}}.